jaredyork/physics-shaper/README.md

 # physics-shaper
-An open source editor for defining physics shapes, exportable to a variety of frameworks.
+PhysicsShaper is an open source editor for defining physics shapes, exportable to a variety of frameworks.

 ![](https://i.imgur.com/oOXaUXh.gif)